One of the questions I’m often asked by readers, is how to pick a blog niche.

 See if you can write five sample articles related to your niche—they don’t have to be perfect and you don’t need to publish them anywhere (for now), but you should at least complete the task of challenging yourself to create a few pieces of content you can stand behind & feel comfortable publishing within the niche you’re considering blogging about.
 For example, my series of articles about web hosting for bloggers is a test into a new blog niche (hosting).
 It includes pieces like:

-- The 8 best cheap web hosting plans for 2020
+- The 9 best cheap web hosting plans available right now

 - 8 monthly billed hosting plans (to pay month-to-month)